-In 2016, Australian Industry Trade College commenced Bring Your Own Device (BYOD), requiring young people to bring a computing device (laptop or a notebook) to College.
-This approach ensures that we can maximise technology to improve learning outcomes.
+The AITC is a Bring Your Own Device (BYOD) college, requiring young people to bring a computing device (laptop or a notebook) to College for their personal use.

-Our requirement is for each young person to bring their own device, which meets minimum specifications such as screen size, keyboard, WIFI access, battery life and memory.
-(See Personalising Your Young Person’s Learning Experience, link below).
+Our requirement is for each young person to bring their own device.
+The device must meet minimum specifications related to screen size, keyboard, WIFI access, battery life and memory.

 Please see the attached document to see the College specifications for BYOD.